Funding opportunities

 July 1

-StateOpenCalifornia Advanced Services Fund: Broadband Public Housing AccountCalifornia Public Utilities CommissionCommunications DivisionThe Broadband Public Housing Account provides funding for inside wiring projects that will offer broadband access to low income communities at no cost to residents of those communities.Adoption, Digital Equity, InfrastructureTo provide free broadband access in California publicly supported housing and low-income communities.$15,000,000 $15 million for fiscal year 2023-2024Grant$150,000 maximum in previous funding cyclesNoNoApplications may be submitted at any time.
+StateOpenCalifornia Advanced Services Fund: Broadband Public Housing AccountCalifornia Public Utilities CommissionCommunications DivisionThe Broadband Public Housing Account provides funding for inside wiring projects that will offer broadband access to low income communities at no cost to residents of those communities.Adoption, Digital Equity, InfrastructureTo provide free broadband access in California publicly supported housing and low-income communities.$30,141,000 $30.141 million for 2024-2025Grant$150,000 maximum in previous funding cyclesNoNoApplications may be submitted at any time.
 However, staff will consider applications submitted on or before each deadline listed below as a batch.
 Deadlines:

 And every January 1 and July 1 thereafter, until funds are exhausted.